Too little too late for an exhausted workforce that had kept things afloat during a prolonged downturn and why this – and why now?

 Based on Seppala and King’s findings, it’s safe to assume that at least half of any employee group feels exhausted.
 The authors suggest three commitments that help leaders rebuild resilience in their workforce.
 When led by the top levels of a company, it’s my experience that these efforts are the most successful.

 - Create and reinforce developmental networks.
-Cross-enterprise and cross-functional integration is ideal.
+Cross-enterprise and cross-functional integration are ideal.

 - Over-communicate with regular cadence their positive vision;